PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 ```

 {{% notice tip %}}
-In the above example, the `path` has not been changed however you can change it to whatever you want like `/demo/orders` !
-This however will re-route internal links but external or hardcoded links will keep targeting the old path.
+In the above example, the `path` has not been changed, but you can change it to whatever you want (eg. `/demo/orders`).
+However, keep in mind that while this will re-route internal links, external or hardcoded links will keep targeting the old path.
 {{% /notice %}}

 {{% notice warning %}}
 Keep the item `_legacy_controller` if your controller relies on it to configure a [AdminSecurity annotation](/1.7/development/architecture/migration-guide/controller-routing/#access-rules-convention) such as `@AdminSecurity("is_granted('read', request.get('_legacy_controller'))")`
-{{% /notice %}}

-{{% notice warning %}}
 Keep the items `_legacy_controller` and `_legacy_link` if you want to reroute internal links and legacy URLs like `index.php?controller=AdminOrders` as well.
 {{% /notice %}}